isc2hawaiichapter/ctf/docs/introduction.md

 * No racism.
 * No hate speech.
 * No offensive language/cursing.
+* No collusion with other teams.
 * Be professional and have fun!

 ## Registration

 Begin by registering for a CTF account, on the top right of the CTF site.
 Click on "Register".
 Be sure to fill out all the information such as the username, email address (must be able to verify account), a strong password, and your Affiliation (Name of the company or school that you're affiliated with e.g. Kaimuki High School, Hawaii Bank).

+### Teams

+Each team may have up to **5 (FIVE)** participants and multiple teams representing a school or company.
+However, please do not collude with others to gain an advantage.

 ## Basic Information